Latest 50MHz DX spots

 On the evening of Tuesday 1st August 2006 at around 1930-2030 UTC there was an intense Sporadic E opening from the UK in the less common direction of Scandinavia.
 Shown below is a map indicating the DX being worked from the UK.
 There is a distinct concentration of reflecting areas just to the West of Denmark over the North Sea.

-In my experience by far the best way to monitor band conditions on 50 MHz is to monitor Band 1 VHF TV video carrier frequencies.
-These television transmitters often use many kW's of Effective Radiated Power (ERP) and signals can be detected before weaker amateur radio transmissions.
-In Navacerrada, Spain the TV video carrier on 48.250 MHz CW, locator square IN70, was, until 2010, almost always be heard here in the UK when there was the slightest Sporadic E propagation, it could be heard as pings via MS reflections at all times.
+In my experience by far the best way to monitor band conditions on 50 MHz was to monitor Band 1 VHF TV video carrier frequencies.
+These television transmitters often used many kW's of Effective Radiated Power (ERP) and signals could be detected before weaker amateur radio transmissions.
+In Navacerrada, Spain the TV video carrier on 48.250 MHz CW, locator square IN70, was, until 2010, almost always heard here in the UK when there was the slightest Sporadic E propagation, it could be heard as pings via MS reflections at all times.
 The map below shows some historical stronger 100kW+ TV transmitter sites in Europe, together with their channel number from 1-4, their ERP in brackets and their polarisation h - horizontal or v - vertical.

 N.B.
 I have been advised from several sources, over the last few years, that Spanish Band 1 VHF TV transmissions would eventually cease as UHF TV takes over, although I was still receiving these transmissions in 2007.
 The latest information I have is that analogue TV in Spain has finally ended in 2010.